How to score cheap flights (and other travel hacks)

 Fact 5: Working remotely or as a freelancer is much easier than you expect

-The groundbreaking book, The 4-Hour Work Week written by Tim Ferris, talks about slowly breaking up your week so you can split your time between working at home and working from the office.
+Check out the groundbreaking book, The 4-Hour Work Week written by Tim Ferris, which talks about slowly breaking up your week so you can split your time between working at home and working from the office.
 Assess what tasks you can automate and streamline, and see what’s possible to do anywhere.
 Chances are, you’ll be surprised as to how efficient you could be, even if you’re not at your desk.
 Platforms, such as Zendesk, and Virtual Assistants can do a surprising amount of the heavy lifting!

 Fact 6: Credit cards are not evil